Ayomide100/Ayomide100/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I'm a passionate full-stack engineer with expertise in React, Node.js, MongoDB, TypeScript, MySQL, and JavaScript.
+- 🔭 I'm a passionate full-stack engineer with expertise in React, Node.js, C#, ASP.NET, MongoDB, TypeScript, MySQL, and JavaScript.
 - 🌱 I create robust and scalable solutions to tackle complex business problems.
 - 👯 Part of Developer Community.
 - 💬 Ask me about anything , Would love to answer them.✌